Interesting METARs and TAFs

 KSBP 250356Z AUTO 32006KT 8SM FU CLR 12/09 A2995 RMK AO2 SLP142 T01220094 TSNO

 The code FU was fairly common this summer when much of California was on fire.
-It means smoke.
+It is derived from the French word for smoke—fumar.

 FM0000 36027G47KT 2SM RA BR OVC008